AI Use Cases/Construction

 Is our IT & Cybersecurity data kept secure during this process?

 Yes.
-Revenue Institute operates under SOC 2 Type II compliance with zero-retention policies for Construction data - your logs, API calls, and user sessions are processed in-model and never stored in external systems.
 All data remains on your infrastructure or within your cloud environment.
 We address Construction-specific regulatory requirements: OSHA 29 CFR 1926 digital record integrity, AIA billing system audit trails, and subcontractor data segregation.
 Encryption in transit and at rest, role-based access controls for your IT team, and quarterly security audits ensure your operational data never leaves your control.

 What is the timeframe to deploy AI network anomaly detection?